A unit-level small area model with misclassified covariates: Ethiopia DHS data application

+The proposed model allows for estimation of $P$.
 Table~\ref{tab7} shows posterior mean and posterior standard deviation of the misclassification probabilities for the wealth index.
 Notice that the transition matrix differs considerably from the prior specification and that changes are expected to occur essentially only for units with the lowest category of that variable.